-In 1983, Ticio Escobar and Osvaldo Salerno, director of the Museo del Barro, attended the São Paulo Bienale.
-After seeing the exhibition, "Arte Plumária do Brasil" (Feathers Arts of Brazil), the two men were inspired to curate a similar exhibition showcasing indigenous Paraguayan featherwork.
-For two years they collected the works that would form the indigenous collection of the Museo del Barro.
+In 1983, Ticio Escobar and Osvaldo Salerno, director of the Museo del Barro, attended the São Paulo Art Biennial.
+Seeing the exhibition "Arte Plumária do Brasil" (Feathers Arts of Brazil) there inspired the two men to curate a similar exhibition showcasing Indigenous Paraguayan featherwork.
+For two years they collected the works that would form the Indigenous collection of the Museo del Barro.
 Besides the aesthetic and artistic concerns, the show was politically motivated.
-In Escobar’s words, they wanted to present “the indigenous peoples not through what they lack (and they lack much, of course), but rather through what they make (which is among the best art produced in Paraguay) as a way to support their right to difference" (Escobar 262).
+In Escobar’s words, they wanted to present “the Indigenous peoples not through what they lack (and they lack much, of course), but rather through what they make (which is among the best art produced in Paraguay) as a way to support their right to difference" (Escobar 262).

-Over the next two years, the men collected featherwork from all 17 Paraguayan indigenous ethnic groups except the Ishir, also known as the Chamacoco.
-The Ishir ceremonies for which feather regalia was made had been all but wiped out by missionaries.
-However, one group of Ishir, the Tomáraho, had risked extinction by evading the missionaries through living in an abandoned sawmill in a remote forest (Escobar 6).
+Over the next two years, the men collected featherwork from all 17 Paraguayan Indigenous ethnic groups except the Ishir, also known as the Chamacoco.
+The Ishir ceremonies for creating the feather regalia had been all but been wiped out by missionaries.
+However, one group of Ishir, the Tomáraho, had risked extinction by evading the missionaries and living in an abandoned sawmill in a remote forest (Escobar 6).
 They continued to hold the annual Debylyby ceremony, in which social pacts are renewed and the tribe collectively mourns (Mellado 312).

 Justo Pastor Mellado cites the Debylyby ceremony as an inspiration for his curatorial theory, and he writes, “It is almost as if a myth from the Paraguayan jungle anticipated the theory of the appearance of the museum as a key institution in the construction of the Republic” (Mellado 313).